vippsas/vipps-ecom-api/vipps-ecom-api.md

 eCom API without the use of the Vipps App.
 This is useful for automated testing.
 The endpoint is only available in our test environment.

+Express checkout is not supported by the force approve endpoint.

 # Questions?